kbuckleys/spotirofi/README.md

 The script's first run will automatically take you to Spotify's authentication page (two separate pages in fact, that's just a spotifyd quirk), assuming you already have ```spotifyd``` installed.
 At launch, it will automatically run the daemon and you can start using the rofi interface right away.

 Another important notice, the first time you navigate the interface post-authentication; it may be a bit slow as it generates the cache files, which are located in ```~/.cache/spotirofi```.
 However, future runs will be fluid and snappy.

+# Functionality
+- Your paths are nested and retained by default, given the number of menus and submenus.
+This is why some custom keybinds had to be set in place, instead of reopening the main menu every time and going through multiple depth levels.
+- First run will be slow as the script generates a fresh cache for faster and near instant interactions.
+- Cache gets updated every 12 hours. a safeguard in case you made external changes to your library from, say; your phone or another Spotify client.
+There's also a manual option to refresh the cache, <b>but only use it when you absolutely have to.</b> Your activity on the player is dynamically and locally refreshed anyway, so you'll probably never have to use this feature.

 # Dependencies
 - Spotify Premium